Remembering Charlotte Figi and How CBD is Breaking Through the Pharmaceutical Industry

 Remembering Charlotte Figi

-CBD and its medicinal uses were popularized by Charlotte Figi, a 5 year old girl at the time she discovered the benefits of CBD for her epilepsy.
+CBD and its medicinal uses were popularized by Charlotte Figi, a 5-year-old girl at the time she discovered the benefits of CBD for her epilepsy.
 She was diagnosed with Dravet Syndrome as an infant and after trying every possible remedy and cure, her parents turned to CBD.
-After seeing outstanding results and going from having seizures multiple times a day to going as far as once month without seizures, Charlotte’s story made national headlines.
+After seeing outstanding results and going from having seizures multiple times a day to going as far as once a month without seizures, Charlotte’s story made national headlines.
 Soon after, many people with epilepsy followed and saw similar results.
 In 2011, Charlotte’s Web CBD was named after Charlotte, founded by Joel Stanley, the hemp grower who initially helped little Charlotte.
 Known for its high CBD and low THC content, Charlotte’s Web became a very popular hemp strain for a variety of health and wellness products specifically bred by the Stanley Brothers in Colorado.
 Soon after many CBD companies emerged with the popularization of self-healing with CBD and a new approach to natural medicine.
-Although we suggest new consumers to consult with their physician with any medical concerns, Plant of Life offers Full Spectrum CBD Oil that includes multiple cannabinoids and terpenes for maximum benefits with 0.3% THC, as well as THC-Free CBD Oil for anyone who may be at risk for sensitivities.
+Although we suggest new consumers consult with their physician with any medical concerns, Plant of Life offers Full Spectrum CBD Oil that includes multiple cannabinoids and terpenes for maximum benefits with 0.3% THC, as well as THC-Free CBD Oil for anyone who may be at risk for sensitivities.

 In 2018, the Food and Drug Administration approved a cannabidiol medication, Epidiolex, to treat the seizures caused by Dravet Syndrome.
 It was the first drug to be approved by the F.D.A. for the condition.
 With the unfortunate passing of Charlotte Figi early last April, we want to remember her for the movement she started and the changes she’s made in the short nine years of her life.
 Her strength and courage created waves in the medical industry which led to saving lives through sharing her story.
 “Thanks to CBD, Charlotte had the opportunity to live a life with a close resemblance to that of any young girl”, her mother said.